devicetree-org/devicetree-specification/source/devicetree-basics.rst

 interrupt tree reaches an interrupt controller node without an *interrupts* property and thus no explicit interrupt parent.

-See :numref:`example-interrupt-tree` for an example of a graphical representation of a device tree with interrupt parent relationships shown.
-It shows both the natural structure of the device tree as well as where each node sits in the logical interrupt tree.
+See :numref:`example-interrupt-tree` for an example of a graphical representation of a devicetree with interrupt parent relationships shown.
+It shows both the natural structure of the devicetree as well as where each node sits in the logical interrupt tree.

 .. _example-interrupt-tree:
 .. digraph:: tree